One of the hardest decisions to make after a cancer diagnosis is how to share the news.

 “An acknowledgment that you have cancer and maybe a general overview of the type of treatment you’ll be having is plenty,” Jozie said.

-These days, lots of people share news of their medical conditions on social media.
+Nowadays, many people share news of their medical conditions on social media.

 “That can be a double-edged sword,” Jozie said.